AaronCCWong/Help/README.md

 then add Backbone models and collections for restaurants and reviews that fetch from these routes.
 At the end of this phase, users will be able to view basic restaurant information.
 Users will also be able to see the reviews of other users as well as the site home page.
+Users will also be able to give a star rating of a restaurant.

 [Details][phase-two]

-###Phase 3: Allow users to post pictures of restaurants (~1-2 day)
+###Phase 3: Allow users to post pictures of restaurants and avatars (~1-2 day)
 I will add a pictures collection in backbone.
+I will allow users to upload an avatar.
 This will allow users to post pictures that they took while in the restaurant.
 I will also allow users to add a description to their uploaded pictures.

 [Details][phase-three]